Joe DiMaggio's 56-game hitting streak: Close calls against Chicago and St. Louis

 The following game, in which the Yankees played against the White Sox, featured a ruling by official scorer Dan Daniel that impacted DiMaggio's streak.
 In the seventh inning, DiMaggio came up to the plate without a hit in the game.
-He sent a ground ball to White Sox shortstop Luke Appling; before reaching Appling, the ball hopped off Appling and DiMaggio reached base.
+He sent a ground ball to White Sox shortstop Luke Appling; the ball took a bad bounce off the grass and hopped off Appling, and DiMaggio reached base.
 Daniel ruled the play a hit, extending the streak to 30.
 The play ended up being his only hit in an 8–7 Yankees loss, and gave DiMaggio the longest hitting streak in Yankees history.
 A weakly hit ball produced another hit in the next game.
 Appling fielded it, but not in time to throw DiMaggio out.

 DiMaggio brought the streak to 32 games with a home run and a pair of singles against the White Sox.
 The Tigers were the Yankees' next opponents, and in the first inning of the opening game of their series, DiMaggio quickly extended the streak by hitting a single.
 In a 14–4 New York win, he added a double and two more singles.
 DiMaggio later said that this was when he began to consider the possibility of achieving the longest MLB hitting streak.
 Again, DiMaggio added to his stretch of hits in the first inning of the next game, and his single brought the run to 34 games.
 A home run off Tigers pitcher Hal Newhouser in the sixth inning of the teams' June 22 contest extended it further.
 By this point, sportswriters had begun to take a keen interest in DiMaggio's streak, as newspapers started running headlines reporting on the topic.

 On June 24, DiMaggio went hitless in his first three at-bats against the St. Louis Browns, leading to an eighth-inning plate appearance in which he needed a hit for the streak to reach 36 games.
 As those in attendance chanted "We want a hit", he singled to bring him within five games of Sisler's modern record.
 The single came off of pitcher Bob Muncrief, who ignored instructions to walk DiMaggio by St. Louis manager Luke Sewell.
 The next day, DiMaggio achieved an earlier continuation of the streak by homering in the fourth inning, his ninth home run in 20 games.
 He did not record a hit until his last at-bat against the Browns on June 26, this time doubling during his final opportunity to stretch his run, which stood at 38 games.
 Regarding the prospect of nearing the hitting streak record, DiMaggio had previously said to the press, "I'm not thinking a whole lot about it. ...
 I'll either break it or I won't."
 After this game, though, he publicly expressed a desire to top Sisler's 1922 run.